 - toasted sesame seeds (optional for topping)

 - Place mirin and sake in a small pan and boil up with small heat.
 Keep boiling for one minute.
 After cooking, allow the mixture to cool down to room temperature.
-Add soysauce and combine.
-Set aside.
+Add soy sauce and sugar, and combine.
+Set aside. (note 2)

 - Gently add each egg into the water with a ladle, being careful to avoid breaking or cracking the eggshells.